karmacoma-eth/ethblockart-fee-splitting/README.md

   when calling setMinTreasuryFeeBasisPoints(uint256)
     ✅ should reject calls from random addresses
     ✅ should validate the new value
-    ✅ should support setting minTreasuryFeeBasisPoints to 0% (38ms)
+    ✅ should support setting minTreasuryFeeBasisPoints to 0% (47ms)
-    ✅ should support setting minTreasuryFeeBasisPoints to 100% (40ms)
+    ✅ should support setting minTreasuryFeeBasisPoints to 100% (49ms)

-  27 passing (1s)
+  34 passing (1s)

-✨  Done in 3.29s.
 ```

 # 🧰 How to